-- In the very first chapter (fourth episode in the anime), Luffy's pirate idol "Red-Haired" Shanks allowed Higuma, a small time mountain bandit, to thoroughly abuse him and casually laughed it off after the fact.
+- In the very first chapter (the fourth episode in the anime), Luffy's pirate idol "Red-Haired" Shanks allowed Higuma, a small-time mountain bandit, to thoroughly abuse him and casually laughed it off after the fact.
 When Higuma came back later and threatened Luffy, on the other hand, he learned Shanks and his crew were not to be taken lightly.

 - Shanks' Number Two Ben Beckman stated if one makes the mistake of challenging them, they could at least have the courtesy to bring a battleship.

 - Luffy would later emulate that example with Bellamy in Mock Town and will generally not worry about someone unless they're threatening his crew or otherwise obstructing his path.

 - During the high-school years, Spider-Man knows he could knock bully Flash Thompson into next weekend, wait until next weekend and then kick him right back.
 He knows that with a bit of restraint, he could even do it without compromising his Secret Identity.
 However, because with great power Comes Great Responsibility, he refuses rather than risk harming him, even though he feels the humiliation of constantly backing down from him.
 Of course, being a Super Hero, protecting the innocent is how he spends his afternoons.

 - Young Avengers: Wiccan of the Young Avengers was the target of a bully before becoming an Avenger and wouldn't stand up to the bully for himself, but when the bully found a new target he laid down the smackdown.